Summary of Iowa Landlord and Tenant Law

 Rental Deposits (Iowa Code 562A.12)

 A landlord may not ask for more than two months' rent as a security deposit.
 After the tenant has moved and left a new mailing address, the landlord has 30 days to return the deposit or explain to the tenant in writing exactly why the landlord is keeping some or all of the deposit.
-If the landlord does not contact the tenant in writing within the 30 days, then the landlord loses his right to keep any of the deposit and the tenant may be able to recover $200.00 or more if the landlord is not being fair.
+If the landlord does not contact the tenant in writing within the 30 days, then the landlord loses his right to keep any of the deposit and the tenant may be able to recover actual damages and up to twice the monthly rental payment if the landlord acts in bad faith.
 Other rules apply to deposits as well.

 Some Other Important Points